 Child psychologists help children with mental and behavioral disorders, as well as those who have experienced traumatic events.
 These professionals observe a child's interactions and behavior patterns in order to interpret and assess why a child acts the way he or she does.
 Most individuals in this field hold doctoral degrees.
-During their studies, they engage in research, study child development and complete an internship.
-Psychologists generally must be licensed by the state where they practice, which usually calls for a doctorate in psychology, clinical experience and a licensing examination.
+During their studies they engage in research, study child development, and complete an internship.
+Psychologists generally must be licensed by the state in which they practice.
+Licensure typically requires a doctorate in psychology, clinical experience, and a passing grade on a licensing examination.

 |Required Education||Doctoral degree with clinical experience; post-doctoral training in child psychology required for specialty certification|